 The story about the Romulan demand to receive information on the Dominion in exchange for the Defiant's cloaking device is just a tie-in in this episode.
 Perhaps the deal with the Romulans could have better embedded into the third season, especially since the Romulan officer who was in charge of the cloaking device vanished without a trace after "The Search".
 But this is rather not the fault of "Visionary".

 I have only two negative notes on "Visionary".
 The first is that the story heavily relies on plot devices and technobabble.
 The second is about Odo's arrogant exuberance throughout the whole episode, as if he were on speed.

-Continuity: It is appreciable that the author remembered that Romulan warbirds are powered by artificial quantum singularities as established in TNG: "Timescape".
-It is only sad that neither Dax nor O'Brien get the idea that the quantum singularity orbiting Deep Space Nine could be a Romulan ship, even though Romulans are even aboard the station!
+- Continuity: It is appreciable that the author remembered that Romulan Warbirds are powered by artificial quantum singularities as established in TNG: "Timescape".
+It is only sad that neither Dax nor O'Brien get the idea that the quantum singularity orbiting Deep Space 9 could be a Romulan ship, even though Romulans are even aboard the station!

 The beginning of "Distant Voices" is remarkably similar to the one of "Visionary".
 The latter episode would have been lame, had O'Brien's visions of the future turned out to be mere hallucinations.
 "Distant Voices" is lame for exactly this reason, because Bashir's dream world is quite clearly not even remotely real.
 As the story unfolds, we quickly notice that it is not much more than a deluxe version of TNG: "Shades of Gray", the customarily scorned clip show - only with newly filmed scenes instead of the stock footage.